SammyKrosoft/How-To-Clear-ImmutableID-AzureAD-User/README.md

 # How-To-Clear-ImmutableID-AzureAD-User

-Quick draft to show the process of clearing ImmutableID attribute of Azure AD users to re-sync these in a new OnPrem Hybrid environment for example
+This is a quick PowerShell draft to show the process of clearing ImmutableID attribute of Azure AD users to re-sync these in a new OnPrem Hybrid environment that you might have rebuilt after a disaster...

 ```powershell
 # CLEARING the ImmutableID attribute from one or more users